mendix/docs/content/en/docs/developerportal/operate/metrics.md

 ## 5 Database Statistics

-In this section you will find the statistics about the database that the application uses.
+In this section, you will find the statistics about the database that the application uses.

 {{% alert color="warning" %}}
 If you are using the [Basic License](/developerportal/deploy/basic-package/) you will only see the first three graphs as these are the ones which show information specific to your app.